bananensplit/whatsapp-chat-analysis/README.md

 npm run build
 ```

 You should end up with a `dist` directory containing the built project.
 You can then host this directory on a webserver of your choice.
 It is important to note that the project is configured to be hosted in a subdirectory (called `whatsapp-chat-analysis`) of the root of the webserver.
-You can change this behaviour by editing the the `base` parameter in the `vite.config.js` file.
+You can change this behavior by editing the `base` parameter in the `vite.config.js` file.
 If you want to host the project at the root of the webserver you can set the `base` parameter to `"/"`.